grafana/alloy/docs/sources/reference/components/otelcol/otelcol.exporter.loadbalancing.md

 - `"service"`: spans, logs, and metrics with the same `service.name` will be exported to the same backend.
 This is useful when using processors like the span metrics, so all spans for each service are sent to consistent {{< param "PRODUCT_NAME" >}} instances for metric collection.
 Otherwise, metrics for the same services would be sent to different instances, making aggregations inaccurate.
-- `"traceID"`: spans/logs belonging to the same traceID will be exported to the same backend.
+- `"traceID"`: spans and logs belonging to the same `traceID` will be exported to the same backend.
 - `"resource"`: metrics belonging to the same resource will be exported to the same backend.
 - `"metric"`: metrics with the same name will be exported to the same backend.
 - `"streamID"`: metrics with the same streamID will be exported to the same backend